What do we waste and why is it a problem?

 Friends of the Earth opposes incineration because it:

-- Causes climate change – and is an inefficient way of generating energy.
+- Contributes to climate breakdown and is an inefficient way of generating energy.

 - Destroys valuable materials that could be recycled into new products.
 Recycling avoids having to make products from virgin materials.